 • April is a busy month in the flower garden clearing up the last of the summer annuals and preparing ground and planting autumn/ winter varieties.

-• Fertilise now to resurrect your summer lawn and now it the ideal time sow a new lawn.
+• Fertilise now to resurrect your summer lawn and now is the ideal time to sow a new lawn.

 • Planting of spring flowering bulbs is still happening for the harvest of colour ahead.
 Mix bulb food into the soil when planting – this will get them off to a good start once the roots start developing.

 • Lots of winter flowering shrubs and trees are beginning to arrive in garden centres this month – this is the ideal time to plant as it gives the plant time to establish and firm up in the ground before the onset of winter.
 Remember to stake tall trees when planting.

 • Prune back and fertilise shrubs and climbers as they finish flowering.

 • Plant up pots and containers for autumn and winter colour.
 Always use premium quality potting mix and feed weekly with a liquid or soluble flowering plant food.